buttercloud/slate/source/index.md

   -H "Authorization: <mytrs-api-key>"
 ```

-> The above command returns JSON structured like this:
+> The above command returns XML structured like this:

 ````xml